Fairchild Channel F Videocarts: Videocart-22: Slot Machine

-Videocart-23
+Videocart-23: Galactic Space Wars / Lunar Lander

-Videocart-23: Galactic Space Wars is a video game released in 1980 by Zircon.
-It contained a shoot 'em up and a Lunar Lander-style game.
-Video magazine reviewed the individual games in 1982, praising Galactic Space Wars inventive horizontal and vertical alignment settings, but noting that the graphics are merely "acceptable" and "can't really compete" when compared against contemporary systems.
+Videocart-23 was released in August 1980 by Zircon.
+It contains Galactic Space Wars, a first person space shoot 'em up, and Lunar Lander, similar to Atari's arcade game of the same name, where players are tasked with landing a space ship on a launching pad without crashing.
+Galactic Space Wars includes a two-player mode in which a second player can control the enemy ships.Video magazine reviewed the individual games in 1982, praising Galactic Space Wars inventive horizontal and vertical alignment settings, but noting that the graphics are merely "acceptable" and "can't really compete" when compared against contemporary systems.
 Videos review of Lunar Lander was considerably more critical, describing it as "a near-total washout" and pointing to pale images and unwieldy controls as specific problems.
-As a whole the cartridge was described as "a good try" confounded by "primitive technology", and readers were advised to wait for Zircon's upcoming Space Invaders-esque game, Galactic Intruders (released in 1981 as Alien Invasion).
+As a whole the cartridge was described as "a good try" confounded by "primitive technology", and readers were advised to wait for Zircon's upcoming Space Invaders-esque game, Galactic Intruders (released in 1981 as Videocart-26: Alien Invasion).